 Forex trading: part-time earnings or a complete business

 Generally, there is prejudice about Forex as a liable business.
-This is due to valid information not being easily available, but the negative opinions, rarely based on proper trading experience, are being widely spread.
+This is due to valid, practical information not being easily available, while the negative opinions, rarely based on proper trading experience, are being widely spread.
 There are, of course, many instances of fraudulence in Forex.
-For instance, a well documented Wincapita pyramid scheme in Finland, in which investors’ capital was promised to be grown with huge returns using “some sort of Forex trading”.
+For instance, a well documented and too often recalled Wincapita pyramid scheme in Finland, which promised to multiply investors’ capital by using “some sort of Forex trading”.
 Giving own money to be “multiplied” by other person/company is the opposite to professional Forex trading!
 While having discussions with people about proper Forex trading, I noticed that there is a willingness to learn, but no clear systematic guide (made by actual trader) available.
 At least not in Finland and rarely anywhere, except may be US and UK.

 Practical facts of Forex trading